 Meanwhile, Bing can understand most major languages including French, German, and Japanese.
 However, it does have a few other limitations.
-You can only have 150 conversations with it in a single day.
-And each thread is limited to 15 replies, so long back-and-forth conversations may not always be possible.
-Microsoft has reduced these restrictions over time.
-But for now, the company says that most people find what they’re looking for within five replies or fewer.
+For one, you can only have 300 conversations with it in a single day.
+But more importantly, each thread is limited to 30 replies, so long back-and-forth conversations may not always be possible.
+Having said that, it’s worth noting that Microsoft has reduced these restrictions over time.
+The company also says that most people find what they’re looking for within five replies or fewer.

 No, Bing AI uses a more advanced model codenamed Promethus that has more capabilities than ChatGPT.
 It can also search the internet, which you cannot do with ChatGPT.

 Yes, Bing Chat is better than the free version of ChatGPT because it uses the more advanced GPT-4 language model.

 ChatGPT was created by OpenAI, a San Francisco-based startup.
 The same model also powers Microsoft’s Bing Chat.